 Kids are growing up with unlimited access to entertainment

 One thing kids can easily tap into is all the fun that comes along with the internet.
 Games, videos, books — there’s an endless amount of fascinating stuff to look at and share.
 And there are other perks, too.
 In an interview with the Globe & Mail, tech expert and author Don Tapscott posited that children born in a digital-first world are “the smartest generation”, in part because online activities often require engaging (rather than passive) screen time.

-Reminder: Screen time has always been a debated topic.
-Though the concerns — everything from shrinking attentions spans to depression — are valid, there’s really no consensus on how much is too much.
-It’s best to ensure there’s a balance between screen time and other activity.
+Screen time has always been a debated topic.
+Though the concerns — everything from shrinking attention spans to depression — are valid, there’s really no consensus on how much is too much.
+It’s best to ensure there’s a balance between screen time and other activities.
 According to Dr. Yolanda Reid Chassiakos of the American Academy of Pediatrics, an average day for healthy kids should be divided according to school, homework time, physical activity, social contact, and sleep.

 Parents can sometime be more active on social media than their kids.
 That’s why it’s important to take a step back and remind ourselves about the potential dangers our kids face while growing up online.
 And no, that doesn’t mean you have to go into hyper-protective mode.
 Simply being aware of these potential risks is half the battle.
 To start fighting the other half, read our guide on how to be involved, but not overbearing, in your kids’ online activity.